-We the People Service-Learning Program: A unique program that brings JCU students into classrooms in schools across Cleveland and East Cleveland to educate elementary, middle and high school students about the U.S. Constitution, citizenship and civic responsibility.
+We the People Service-Learning Program: A unique program that brings JCU students into classrooms in schools across Cleveland and East Cleveland to educate elementary, middle school students about the U.S. Constitution, citizenship and civic responsibility.
 The year-long program culminates with a Mock Congressional Hearing and showcase events hosted on the JCU campus.

-Carroll Ballers: JCU students work with the youth at the Cuyahoga County Juvenile Detention Center in a basketball and mentoring program that seeks to build lasting relationships that will help the young men and women to be successful in their lives and significantly reduce the cycle of recidivism.
+Carroll Ballers: JCU students work with the youth at the Cuyahoga County Juvenile Detention Center and Cuyahoga Hills Juvenile Correctional Facility in a basketball and mentoring program that seeks to build lasting relationships that will help the young men and women to be successful in their lives and significantly reduce the cycle of recidivism.